-Episode II: Part III - Tragedy strikes the Stargazer
+Episode II: Part III - Calamity strikes the Stargazer

 Stardate: Nov 26/27, 2096

 No one paid particular attention as Captain Foxwell and Leia made their appearance at the Stargazer’s formal dinner.
 No one, that is, except Xuriya.
 It wasn’t unusual for Starship Captains to accompany invited guests at such events.
-The Captain had issued previous orders no announcement was to be made regarding his arrival, anticipating earlier last minute duties or unforeseen situations could result in a delay, his unexpected previous rendezvous with Leia notwithstanding.
+The Captain had issued previous orders no announcement was to be made regarding his arrival, anticipating last minute diversions or unforeseen situations resulting in a delay, his unexpected previous rendezvous with Leia notwithstanding.

 “Good evening, Captain,” Xuriya said, a warm smile accompanying her exuberant greeting.

 Foxwell returned the smile.
 “Good evening,” he responded, forgetting for a moment it was customary to assign someone to act as simultaneous host and greeter.
 “Well, this is a surprise,” Foxwell continued.
 “I had no idea you were the assigned host.”